Stabledog/minecraft/notes/discord-log-re-invoking-slash-commands-with-forge-api.md

 (From discord KaupenHub#forge-118-help 2022-07-09)

+## Key ideas
+- summon a villager is done with level#addFreshEntity
+- and say can be done with Player#sendMessage i believe (edited)

 Stabledog — Today at 9:23 AM
 Is there an API in Forge to invoke the "slash" commands from a mod?
 Any clues on invoking those existing behaviors inside an event handler?